Codart-7/simple_shell/README.md

 ### Invocation

-Usage: **Simple_Shell**
-Simple_Shell is started with the standard input connected to the terminal.
+**Simple_Shell** is started with the standard input connected to the terminal.
 To start, compile all .c located in this repository by using this command:
 ```
 gcc -Wall -Werror -Wextra -pedantic *.c -o simple_shell
 ./simple_shell